KunalVaidya99/Getting-and-Cleaning-Data-Course-Project/README.md

                2)Merges the training set and testing set to create one complete dataset and also binds the activity labels and subject_id.
-               3)Extracts only the mean and standard deviation variables of the dataset 4)Renames variables in dataset to better decsriptive names **createDataset()** : This function does the following work:
+               3)Extracts only the mean and standard deviation variables of the dataset 4)Renames variables in dataset to better decsriptive names
+               5) returns the cleaned data **createDataset()** : This function does the following work:

-               1)Splits the dataset(R dataframe) created by cleanData() according to different subjects(person on whom data was collected).
+               1)Splits the dataset(R dataframe) returned by cleanData() according to different subjects(person on whom data was collected).
                2)Takes mean of all variables for each activity and each subject.
                3)Creates a new dataframe containing all the calculated measurements in above step.
                4)Adds a column giving the Description of the activity.